Abandoned & Little-Known Airfields:

 John reported, “My father was flying with a Student Pilot Certificate issued in September 1940

 and got his pilot's license in April 1942, so maybe Rich was operating as early as 1940.

 Also, the business card indicates Cy Rich as it's manager, hence the airport's original name.”

-was on the May 1944 NY Sectional Chart (courtesy of Chris Kennedy).
+Rich Airport was still depicted on the 1944 NY Sectional Chart (courtesy of Chris Kennedy).

 At some point between 1944-45, the airport was evidently renamed “Buckwood Airport”,

 as that is how it was listed in the 1945 Haire Publishing Company Airport Directory (courtesy of Chris Kennedy).

 It was evidently renamed after its owner, operator, and manager - Buck Woodward.

 The field was described as a “class 1” airport, consisting of 75 acres,